Princess Halliday: Personal life

 Halliday currently lives in West Hollywood, California, in the United States, where, as of 2016, episodes of her television show were being taped.
-When asked about marriage, the Leadership Newspaper quotes her as saying “I will be married to a man with great wisdom and one who understands the turbulence of my call on earth.
-His footstep is still being orchestrated!”

 Awards and recognition

 In recognition of her work in diverse fields, Halliday has received a number of laurels, including being recognized by the International Commonwealth platform in London, and she was given the award for the Youngest Executive Producer/TV Talk show Host in History.

-Princess Halliday’s passion for showcasing positivity and her uncanny ability to lead authentically with emotional intelligence and communicate with empathy has solidified her as one of the young female authentic voice in the world.

 The Canadian federal government recently honored Princess Halliday with the Outstanding Leadership award to Africa in London November 2016.